ctb/titus-blog/src/2018-rumen-metagenome-in-brief.md

 questions!

 I feel compelled to mention that Mick and I have a complicated
-relationship: for example, he once tweeted my Norwich breakfast order line by line, for no discernible reason.
-But this in no way affects this blog post, which will seek to understand the paper's methods in a non-sarcastic way. ;)
+relationship: for example, in a uniquely British microaggression, he once tweeted my Norwich breakfast order line by line, while sitting at nearby table.
+Our relationship in no way affects this blog post, which will seek to understand the paper's methods without snark. ;)

 The preprint is
 [here](https://www.biorxiv.org/content/early/2018/12/08/489443) and it